dialpad/dialtone-legacy/docs/components/modal.md

 <Markdown>
 - To complete a simple task or decision that requires their full attention outside of the main workflow.
 - Confirming a destructive action that is about to happen
-- Entering the name and description of a new Call Center.
 - Ask for a user’s consent for an action.
 </Markdown>
     </div>